Keroosha/terraria-setup/README.md

 ## I need halp!

-Feel free to contact me at [https://t.me/dotnettalks](Dotnet.RU "green chat") or guy from that chat, they will help you (maybe idc)
+Feel free to contact me at [Dotnet.RU green chat](https://t.me/dotnettalks) or guy from that chat, they will help you (maybe idc)

 ## Contributing